rmangino/dev_env_setup/README.md

 dev_env_setup
 =============

-Installs git and pulls down everything we need to start developing on a *unix box
+Installs git and pulls down everything we need to start developing on a *unix box.

+Run ./setup/setup.sh